 Are drum sets for kids easy to set up?

 Yes, drum sets, in general, are actually very quick and easy to set up, despite that they might seem difficult from afar!

 For kits that include most drum set elements, the toms are usually attached to the bass drum.
 The snare drum has its own separate stand.
 The floor tom usually has 3 standalone legs.
 The hi-hat cymbals are attached to a standalone pedal.

 What are the best kid’s drum set brands?

-There are many different brands of children’s drums sets.
-Some good ones to name a few are:
+There are many different brands of children’s drum sets.
+Some good ones, to name a few, are:

 - Gammon Percussion

 Which brand should you go for when choosing a kids drum set?
 It’s very much a matter of your budget and what type of kit you want to get.